TheNormalPersonL/DiscordBot/README.md

 # DiscordBot
-Discord bot made by me, provided as an example.
+Discord bot made by me, provided as an example for Javascript skill at HiddenDevs.